 This issue of the GaBI Journal contains only a limited number of articles, but these include two scientific very data-rich articles and an interesting and important expose on the use and misuse of products to treat COVID-19 patients.
 All three articles have potentially major implications for the global struggle to deal with the current COVID-19 pandemic; either with respect to the proper use of biosimilar products to safely reduce COVID-19 related and non-related pharmaceutical expenditures, as well as to the effects of the pandemic on the criminal use and abuse of human and veterinary pharmaceuticals and other products, e.g. disinfectants.

-The first Review Article by Dr Lyndsay Davies et al. from Liverpool, UK investigates ‘the quality and in-use stability of the trastuzumab biosimilar ABP 980 (KANJINTI™) in both concentrated multidose bags and following dilution and extended storage in intravenous bags and elastomeric devices, to address the stability requirements of different global pharmacy practices’.
+The Original Research by Dr Lyndsay Davies et al. from Liverpool, UK investigates ‘the quality and in-use stability of the trastuzumab biosimilar ABP 980 (KANJINTI™) in both concentrated multi-dose bags and following dilution and extended storage in intravenous bags and elastomeric devices, to address the stability requirements of different global pharmacy practices’.
 The authors present results of their extensive, in-depth evaluation (funded by Amgen) of an important Herceptin® biosimilar product.
 The data presented should help pharmacies in both resource-rich and resource-poor countries to prepare and administer this important biosimilar product and thereby increase patient access to this product.

-Readers are encouraged to submit similar reports for comparison or comments on the events in the US, Ecuador, or elsewhere.
+Readers are encouraged to submit similar reports for comparison or comments on the events in the USA, Ecuador, or elsewhere.

 Professor Philip D Walson, MD